Potential Health Risks of Energy Drinks and Sports Drinks

 Inositol

-The Inositol was considered before as a Vitamin B. However, it was removed from the roster since the body can produce its supply even without supplementation.
+Inositol was previously considered a vitamin B. However, it was removed from the roster since the body can produce its supply without supplementation.

 Inositol is a type of carbohydrate which is made when the glucose breaks down.